When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 To dive a bit deeper into what this application offers, you can click on the "hamburger" button in the top-left corner.
 This is where you’ll see a button that will take you to TunnelBear’s settings.
 Let’s see what can be found here.

 TunnelBear’s Mac client shares a user interface similar to that of the Windows app.
-At launch, you get the same home screen featuring a large map and placeholders for server locations.
+At launch, you get the same home screen featuring a large map and placeholders for server locations

 However, the toggle switch is now on the bottom of the app.
 An arrow beside it drops down to show a list of countries.
-Like on Windows, you can connect to a server using either of these options.
+As on Windows, you can connect to a server using either of these options.

 The difference between the platforms shows up when you enter the settings pages.
 Both desktop apps got a recent do-over.
 The Windows app has 4 options for its settings, while the Mac app has five.
 Let's take a look at TunnelBear VPN's settings on Mac.